SalmaAhmed95/gs-fx/README.md

 gs-fx
 =====

 JavaFX user interface for GraphStream.
+Requires the forked version of graphstream/gs-core at trajar/gs-fx.

 Examples can be found in the src/test/java folder.
 A quick JavaFX view can be setup as simple as: